tamboto2000/jsonextract/README.md

 - Preprocessed JSON, meaning that you can access the parsed JSON value directly without having to unmarshal the bytes!
 - Target desired JSON kind/type to be parsed, so no more bulky result with unwanted JSON

-# Update!

-v2 is in progress! the next version will 100% guarantee every single JSON that parsed is valid!
-Features that will be included are:

-- Preprocessed JSON, meaning that you can access the parsed JSON value directly without having to unmarshal the bytes!
-- Target desired JSON kind/type to be parsed, so no more bulky result with unwanted JSON

 ### Installation
 JSONExtract require Go v1.14 or higher